Infraedifice/jesseloudon.github.io/_posts/2020-02-17-OpenSource Blogging with Jekyll, GitHub, VSCode - Part1.markdown

 ## The Birds Eye View
 ![OpenSourceBlogOverview](/assets/images/OpenSourceBlogDiagram.png)

-I create content using Visual Studio Code before Jekyll/Ruby builds &serves the entire site for me to preview locally at http://127.0.0.1:4000.
+I create content using Visual Studio Code before Jekyll/Ruby builds & serves the entire site for me to preview locally at http://127.0.0.1:4000.

 > Note: You can also use GitHub in a web browser to create content via their GUI however you cannot preview the entire site without publishing it.
 This is the main reason I use my Surface Book 2 as a local dev environment.